navikt/crm-nks-chat/README.md

 ## Pre scratch setup

-Scratch deploy will fail due to sharing.
-If that is the case you need to set Case and Opportunity Internal Access to Private in Sharing Settings.
+Scratch deploy will fail due to sharing, seemingly due to Salesforce setting public sharing by default when using Developer edition of scratch.
+If that is the case you need to set Case and Opportunity Internal Access to Private in Sharing Settings to match platform-base sharing settings.
 Then continue deployment.

 ## Post scratch setup
 As some metadata have poor support for packaging and metadata deployment there are a few manual steps to perform to be able to test the chat solution.